 I’m SO excited to finally be able to share this tufted French mattress cushion I made with you, because it’s been 2 years in the making.
 Yes, really.
 It was in the plan back when we completed our French-style bench out of a pair of broken chairs (because that was inspired by this Ballard Designs bench with a similar cushion) and it’s been sitting half-completed in my workroom ever since.

-Not only that, it’s not hard, requiring only straight stitch machine sewing and basic running stitch hand sewing.
+Not only that, it’s not hard, requiring only straight-stitch machine sewing and basic running-stitch hand sewing.
 I made sure to take pictures along the way so I would be able to show you how to make one too, and I’m passing on a few tips and tricks I learned to hopefully make it even easier for you!

 How to make a Tufted French Mattress Cushion

 (Amazon links provided for your information)